FREC PRE-HOSPITAL MEDICAL TRAINING

 “The trainer demonstrated exceptional knowledge of the areas covered during observation“

-J.Baines – Head of Quality Assurance, Qualsafe Awards, EQA visit on a FREC 4 course Nov 2016
+J.Baines – Head of Quality Assurance, Qualsafe Awards, EQA visit/FREC 4

 “Trainer was a thorough and competent instructor who accommodates all learning styles.
 I hugely recommend this course”